frankframework/frank-manual/docs/source/testing/ladybug/introduction/introduction.rst

 a document, you get the document id you need to find it back.
 When you request a document by id, you get the document.

-This emulator is very simple.
-In practice there is no error checking whatsoever and the responses are fixed values.
-But this is good anough for demonstrating Ladybug.
-Let's continue!
+The archive and the portal have very simple implementations.
+There is no error checking whatsoever and the responses are fixed values.
+For the beginning of this tutorial, this is good enough.
+In practice, archiving a document returns a unique id that is needed to find the document again.
+This unique id is different each time a new document is archived.
+This has been implemented in two additional adapters that will be used by the end of this tutorial; these adapters leave the idea of a portal for simplicity.